vossisboss/tutorial-series/introduction.md

 Now that you can build a blog site with Wagtail, why stop there?
 We created this series of tutorials to help you grow your Wagtail knowledge.

-In this series of tutorials, you'll be transforming your blog site into a fully deployable portfolio site.
-So, you must complete the [Your First Wagtail Site Tutorial]() before you begin with this.
+In this series of tutorials, you'll transform your blog site into a fully deployable portfolio site.
+So, you must complete the [Your First Wagtail Site Tutorial]() before you begin this series.

 In this series, you'll learn the following:
 - How to add pagination to your Wagtail website